mouyang2001/kemu-kupu/wiki/MATTHEW.md

 ### Thu 07/10/2021
 I created the new practice module.
 This reused alot of code from prototype quiz we had before.
 I also added buttons to acces the practice module.
 I then also decided to reform the hint engine.
 Before it only reveals 1 letter, which we felt wasn't enough.
 Now it relies of a bit of randomness revealing multiple lettesr so it's easier for people to practice.

+### Sat 09/10/2021
+I improved breanna's implementation of time decay scoring.
+I did this by creating a method within the QuizGame class since I felt it was appropriate as it's an integral quiz feature.
+The method decreases the score using a negative linear function based on the time elapsed when answering the word.
+The other parameters could be set to create the perfect score experience.

+### Tue 12/10/2021
+Took inspiration from the peer reviews I did on the implementation of a "help" feature on how to use different features of the app.
+So I created a help button on the main menu which would lead you to a scene displaying the instructions explaining different features of Kemu Kupu.
+Since our target audience is 18-25 I could write instructions with more words suitable for someone in that age range.